-Alice D. Ma is an Associate Professor of Medicine and the fellowship director in the Division of Hematology-Oncology at the University of North Carolina School of Medicine in Chapel Hill and is a member of the Harold R. Roberts Comprehensive Hemophilia Treatment Center.
+Alice D. Ma is a Professor of Medicine and the fellowship director in the Division of Hematology-Oncology at the University of North Carolina School of Medicine in Chapel Hill and is a member of the Harold R. Roberts Comprehensive Hemophilia Treatment Center.
 Dr Ma received her medical degree from the University of Michigan Medical School in Ann Arbor.
 She then completed an internship and residency in medicine and a fellowship in hematology-oncology at the Hospital of the University of Pennsylvania in Philadelphia.
 Dr. Ma is a dedicated physician, researcher, teacher, and leader in the field of hematology and coagulation.
 She has received numerous teaching awards and authored textbooks and scientific studies, including studies on acquired hemophilia.
 Her clinical interests are in bleeding disorders, women’s health, and hematology education.

 Micah Mooberry, MD

 Marshall Mazepa, MD